 Who pays for this inpatient level of care at the end of life?
 If you or a loved one are on Medicare, you probably already know it covers many medical services.
 One of those medical services is comprehensive hospice care coverage including inpatient hospice care.

-The Medicare Hospice Benefit is comprehensive coverage that pays for 100% of your services in the hospice plan of care, including a team of professionals — physicians, nurse practitioners, nurses, social workers/ bereavement counselors, spiritual support counselors, certified home health aides – plus, medication, equipment, supplies, and inpatient services or respite, if necessary.
+The Medicare Hospice Benefit is comprehensive coverage that pays for 100% of your services in the hospice plan of care, including a team of professionals — physicians, nurse practitioners, nurses, social workers/ bereavement counselors, spiritual support counselors, certified home health aides – plus, medication, equipment, supplies, and inpatient services, if necessary.
 Please note: you may be responsible for a small co-payment.

 Also included under the Medicare Hospice Benefit are the four levels of hospice care, and inpatient hospice is one of those four levels.
 Medicare will pay for inpatient hospice care for patients who have Medicare Part A (Hospital Insurance) or Part C (Medicare Advantage Plans) and meet the following conditions: